BitcoinDesign/Guide/guide/payments/request.md

 ### Lightning

 Receiving a Lightning payment is something that involves a lot of background complexity.
-How this is managed by a wallet application has a major impact on the end user's experience.
+How a wallet application manages this, has a major impact on the end user's experience.

 To receive a Lightning payment, the receiver needs a payment channel with inbound liquidity and also has to be online.
 Some wallets offer services that allow channels to be opened on-demand if a user has no inbound liquidity when an incoming payment is received.
 They may also hold a payment for a user until they are online to forward it to them.
 Both of these services require a wallet to be solely connected to the peer that offers these services.
 We cover what services are commonly offered and how they work on our Lightning services page.